-1 The chair and committee members are selected by the Board of Directors, and the observers are selected through discussion among Audit & Supervisory Board Members.
-2 Internal committee members are selected from Directors other than Representative Directors.
+\1 The chair and committee members are selected by the Board of Directors, and the observers are selected through discussion among Audit & Supervisory Board Members.

 Reason for adoption of current corporate governance system

 The Company ensures the effectiveness of its corporate governance by coordinating "audits" conducted by the Audit & Supervisory Board Members (Audit & Supervisory Board), including multiple Outside Audit & Supervisory Board Members who maintain their independence and have specialized knowledge in such areas as legal affairs and financial accounting, through their actively cooperating with the accounting auditor and the internal audit division, and "formulation of management strategies" and "supervision of business execution" conducted by the Board of Directors, including multiple Outside Directors who maintain their independence and have advanced management knowledge and experience.